motaz-hejaze/nmap_looper/README.txt

 ** worked and tested with python 3 only
 -------------------------------------

-1 - make sure you have a database with a table contains subdomains records 2 - make sure that database service is running
+1 - make sure you have a mysql database with a table contains subdomains records 2 - make sure that mysql database service is running
 3 - make sure nmap tool is installed and tested
 4 - install required python packages
     pip install -r requirements.txt